ubc-library-rc/gis-ArcGIS-Storymap/content/introduction.md

 Online GIS or Web GIS is powered by web services that deliver data and capabilities and connect components.
 Web GIS can be implemented in cloud or as a hybrid combination of desktop and online.

-- Example: ArcGIS Online, Mapbox, Leaflet
+- Example: ArcGIS Online, Map box, Leaflet

 ## ArcGIS pro vs. ArcGIS Online